software-mansion-labs/react-native-turbo-demo/CONTRIBUTING.md

 yarn test
 ```

-To edit the Objective-C files, open `example/ios/TurboWebviewExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-turbo`.
+To edit the Objective-C files, open `example/ios/example.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-turbo`.

 To edit the Kotlin files, open `example/android` in Android studio and find the source files at `reactnativeturbowebview` under `Android`.

-### Demo web views source

-While developing, you can use the example web app as a webview pages source.
-Please check [example web app](/example/server).
-This app is based on [`Turbo Native Demo`](https://github.com/hotwired/turbo-native-demo) app with with a few tweaks.

 ### Commit message convention